 DreamHost similarly charges $99 per site migration – if you ask for their help.
 Should you be confident enough to do it manually yourself, it’s free.
 There is also a WordPress migration plugin.

-A personal anecdote: we once moved a WordPress site from InMotion to DreamHost using this free plugin.
+A personal anecdote: we once moved a WordPress site from InMotion to DreamHost using this free WordPress plugin.
 It all worked pretty well!

 Winner: neither host offers free concierge-type migrations, so let’s say a tie.